QuanCters/swe-assignment/README.md

 All users have to be authenticated by the HCMUT_SSO authentication service before using the system.

-The system are provided through a web-based app and a mobile app.
+The system are provided through a web-based app.

 ## Features